-This product can create wood dust and emit formaldehyde of which are known to the State of California to cause cancer.
+This product contains formaldehyde of which is known to the State of California to cause cancer.

 CAUTION: ASBESTOS IN EXISTING FLOOR

 Home Legend product does not contain asbestos.
 Existing installed resilient flooring and asphaltic adhesive may contain asbestos fillers or crystalline silica.
 Do not sand, dry sweep, dry scrape, drill, saw, bead-blast, or mechanically chip or pulverize existing resilient flooring, backing, lining felt, asphaltic "cutback" adhesive or other adhesive.
 See "Recommended Work Practices for Removal of Resilient Floor Coverings" (rfci.com) for detailed information and instructions on removing all resilient covering structures.